jlacar/golang-learn/life/field-defs/README.md

 Any non-space characters are considered to be live cells.
 Any spaces are dead cells.
 The column positions of the cells are determined by their relative position from the colon separator.
-The first position after the colon is column 0 default.
+The first position after the colon is column 0 by default.
 This can be changed by using the column offset notation.

 ### Comments

-A line that starts with "#" is treated as a comment line
+A line that starts with "#" is treated as a comment line.
+Use comment lines to document the field definition or temporarily disable a configuration line.

 Example: